U.S. DEPARTMENT OF THE INTERIOR

-Written comments will be accepted by letter or email until close of business on Feb.
-4, 2014.
+Written comments will be accepted by letter or email until Sept.
+18, 2014.
 Please note that the most useful comments are those that contain new technical or scientific information relevant to the proposed action.
 Comments should be as specific as possible.
 Comments which contain only opinions or preferences will not receive a formal response but may be considered in the BLM decision-making process.
-Please reference “Monument Butte EIS” when submitting comments.
+Please reference “Behind the Rocks Grazing Permit” when submitting comments.

 Bureau of Land Management

-For further project-specific information, please contact Stephanie Howard at (435)781-4469.
+For additional information, please contact Jordan Davis at (435)259-2100.
 Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to leave a message or question with the above individual.
 The FIRS is available 24 hours a day, seven days a week.
 Replies are provided during normal business hours.

 Follow us on Twitter @BLMUtah